|Atlas Coal Mine National Historic Site|

-Tours are available on a first-come, first served basis, so arrive early to make sure you get a spot!
+Tour times must be booked online in advance!
 If travelling with younger children, we recommend taking a break after one or two tours.
-Explore some of the old buildings, walk the interpretive trail, or have a picnic in between tours.
+Explore some of the old buildings, walk the interpretive trail, or have a picnic.

 Wear closed-toe footwear (no sandals or flip flops) with good soles as you’ll be walking a lot for the tipple and tunnel tours.
 There are 200 stairs on the way back from the mine!